Ukrainians welcomed to the UK under the Homes for Ukraine Scheme are eligible to:

 Apply for a National Insurance number

-You can get help with your application by calling the freephone number;
+You can get help with your application by calling the freephone number from Monday to Friday 9am - 5pm:

-DWP can support adults who have arrived via the Homes for Ukraine Scheme with job seeking.
+The Department for Work and Pensions (DWP) can support adults who have arrived via the Homes for Ukraine Scheme to find a job.

-Once their claim is active, claimants will be allocated a dedicated Work Coach.
-Who will complete a Claimant Commitment appointment.
+Once your claim is active, you will be allocated a dedicated Work Coach.
+They will complete a Claimant Commitment appointment.

-At this appointment a Work Coach will assess applicant needs, skills and explore employment options.
+At this appointment your Work Coach will assess applicant needs, skills and explore employment options.

 This appointment will help identify any support needs.